RodrigoPAml/FiniteStateMachine/README.md

 In the output we have

 ```
-The final state is ACCEPT
+The final state is STATE_A
 Finished reading: True
 ```